obsad1an/NHibernate.PostgresBatchingBatcher/README.md

-# NHibernate.PostgresBatchingBatcher (Pre-alpha release.
+# NHibernate.PostgresBatchingBatcher (Beta release.
 Use at own risk.)

 After finding out that NHibernate doesn't have an implementation for [batching in Postgres](https://github.com/nhibernate/nhibernate-core/tree/master/src/NHibernate/AdoNet), I decided to make this library based on this old Stackoverflow [post](http://stackoverflow.com/questions/4611337/nhibernate-does-not-seems-doing-bulk-inserting-into-postgresql)